 1.3.
-RANDOMIZING A DECK
+RANDOMIZING A LIBRARY

-The remedy for some infractions in this document includes shuffling the randomized portion of the deck.
-This requires first determining whether any portion of the deck is non-random, such as cards that have been manipulated on the top or bottom of the library, and separating those.
-Check with both players to verify this, and check the graveyard, exile, and battlefield for deck manipulation cards, such as Brainstorm and cards with the scry mechanic.
-Once the deck has been shuffled, any manipulated cards are returned to their correct locations.
+The remedy for some infractions in this document includes shuffling the randomized portion of the library.
+This requires first determining whether any portion of the library is non-random, such as cards that have been manipulated on the top or bottom of the library, and separating those.
+Check with both players to verify this, and check the graveyard, exile, and battlefield for library manipulation cards, such as Brainstorm and cards with the scry mechanic.
+Once the library has been shuffled, any manipulated cards are returned to their correct locations.

-Shuffles perfomed by a judge as part of a remedy are not considered shuffles for game purposes.
+Shuffles performed by a judge as part of a remedy are not considered shuffles for game purposes.